 The next option for finding out who links to your website is Bing Webmaster Tools.
 The Microsoft equivalent to Google Search Console is used to monitor and manage your website’s performance within the Bing search engine.

-Like Search Console, Webmaster Tools has a backlink report that provides detail into all the websites linking back to yours.
+Like Search Console, Webmaster Tools has a backlink report that provides detail about all the websites linking back to yours.
 You can find the report under SEO in the left menu.

-At the top of the report, you can see the total number of referring domains, total number of referring pages, and total number of different anchor texts used.
+At the top of the report, you can see the total number of referring domains, the total number of referring pages, and the total number of different anchor texts used.

 The Domains section of the Backlinks Report shows you a list of all the unique domains that are linking to your site as well as the number of backlinks coming from each domain.